A stochastic first-order trust-region method with inexact restoration for finite-sum minimization: The Algorithm

 In this section, we analyze the properties of Algorithm \ref{IRTR_algo}.
-In particular, we prove that the sequence $\{\t_k\}$ is nonicreasing and uniformly bounded from below, the trust region radius $\Delta_k$ tends to $0$ as $k\rightarrow \infty$ and $N_k=N$ for all $k$ sufficiently large.
-In the analysis that follows we will consider two options for $ \hat{x}$ in \eqref{defared}, $\hat{x} = x_k + p_k $ for successful iterations and $ \hat{x} = x_k $ for unsuccessful iterations.
+In particular, we prove that the sequence $\{\t_k\}$ is non increasing and uniformly bounded from below, and that the trust region radius $\delta_k$ tends to $0$ as $k\rightarrow \infty$.
+We make the following assumption.
+5pt \begin{ipotesi} Functions $\phi_i$ are continuously differentiable for $i=1,\ldots,n$.
+There exist $\Omega\subset \mathbb{R}^n$ and $f_{low}$, $f_{up}$ such that